Annaly Capital Management Inc. (NLY) Shares Rise Despite Market Challenges

 Barclays gave a rating of “Overweight” to NLY, setting the target price at $19 in the report published on October 27th of the previous year.

-During the last 5 trading sessions, NLY rose by +0.91%, which changed the moving average for the period of 200-days by -26.87% in comparison to the 20-day moving average, which settled at $19.15.
-In addition, Annaly Capital Management Inc. saw -10.60% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NLY fell by -0.95%, which changed the moving average for the period of 200-days by -30.67% in comparison to the 20-day moving average, which settled at $19.10.
+In addition, Annaly Capital Management Inc. saw -10.67% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading